AUDIT COMMITTEE CHARTER

 - review any unresolved issues between management and the independent auditors that could affect the financial reporting or internal controls of the Corporation; and

-- periodically review the effectiveness of the Corporation’s internal controls over financial reporting and the extent to which recommendations made by the internal audit staff or by the independent auditors have been implemented.
+- periodically review the effectiveness of the Corporation’s internal controls over financial reporting, and auditing procedures and the extent to which recommendations made by the internal audit staff or by the independent auditors have been implemented.